alexengrig/Java_Concurrency/README.md

 > Replacing synchronized collections with concurrent collections can offer dramatic scalability improvements
 > with little risk.

+Queues:

+> Bounded queues are a powerful resource management tool for building reliable applications:
+> they make your program more robust to overload by throttling activities
+> that threaten to produce more work than can be handled.

 ## Status

 In progress.